Feviend/cOS-Operation-System-/README.md

 If you enter "kill", the os will stop working and will display red errors.After the re-entry, it will work again.

 If you enter "random", a random number will be output.

+If you enter "pc game", you can play pc box game.